Homemade Dish Soap – Natural

 - Vegetable glycerin (optional) – This helps create more sudsing power and helps moisturize your hands.

-- Essential oils (optional): Twenty drops lemon or citrus essential oil (works great as a degreaser).
+Other essential oils have antibacterial properties.
 Optional: 10-20 drops of On-Guard, Thieves, or tea tree oil (anti-bacterial; if you like the smell you can add more, if not, add less).
+You can really play around with different essential oils to find your favorite.

 How To Make Natural Homemade Dish Soap:

-Add essential oils.
+Add 20 drops of essential oil.
 I like to use citrus oils, like lemon, because it is tough on grease.
-You can also use use anti-bacterial type oils like On-Guard or Thieves.
+You can also use anti-bacterial type oils like On-Guard or Thieves.
 Tea tree would also work well.

 That’s it!
 Wasn’t that easy?
 You do like two minutes of work and you’re done.